Technical Associate, The Culver Lab

 What advice would you give to prospective students looking to study in our department?

-The average college freshman will have already spent nearly three quarters of their life attending school and it seems that academic instruction will never end.
+The average college first year will have already spent nearly three quarters of their life attending school and it seems that academic instruction will never end.
 However, four years of college will fly by quickly.
-My youngest son once told me that he thought he learned more in his freshman year of college than he learned in four years of high school.
+My youngest son once told me that he thought he learned more in his first year of college than he learned in four years of high school.
 Attending college is perhaps the greatest single opportunity a person will ever have.
 Don’t waste it!
 We have some of the finest faculty and facilities available.
 Take advantage of them.

 How do you unwind when you’re not in the lab?